awsdocs/amazon-s3-userguide/doc_source/olap-policies.md

 + An Amazon S3 standard access point on this bucket with the following ARN:

   `arn:aws:s3:us-east-1:111122223333:accesspoint/my-access-point`
-+ An Object Lambda access point with the following ARN:
++ An Object Lambda Access Point with the following ARN:

   `arn:aws:s3-object-lambda:us-east-1:111122223333:accesspoint/my-object-lambda-ap`
 + An AWS Lambda function with the following ARN: